RichardValerosoUniverse/The-Valeroso-City/README.md

 * **Requirements to Apply:** To get a secured credit card, you must meet the following general requirements, though they can vary slightly by financial institution:
     * **Age:** You must be at least 21 years old to be the primary cardholder for most institutions.
     * **Identification:** You need a valid, government-issued photo ID (e.g., Philippine Identification System or PhilSys ID, Driver's License, SSS, or Passport).
     * **Bank Account:** You will need to open or have an existing savings account with the bank where you are applying.
+You can't be approved for a **SECURED CARD** without a savings account.
     * **Security Deposit:** You must have the minimum cash amount for the deposit, which typically ranges from ₱10,000 to ₱30,000, depending on the institution.
 This deposit will be "held out" by the bank.
-    * **Job or Income Requirements:** This is the key advantage of a secured card.
-Unlike a regular credit card, a secured card often has no strict income requirement.
-All banks in the Philippines and in the World must require a business and residence landline number and they must typically require a payslip and ITR since the card is secured by your deposit.
+    * **Job or Income Requirements:** All banks in the Philippines and in the World must require a business and residence landline number and they must typically require a payslip and ITR since the card is under BSP government.
 This makes it an ideal entry point for individuals who are just starting their careers, are self-employed with irregular income, or have no formal income yet.

 * **The SuperHighness Standard:** The purpose of this card isn't to spend, but to build a flawless payment history and a near-zero credit utilization ratio.
 Use the card for one small, recurring monthly payment, such as a postpaid phone plan or a streaming service.
 Immediately after the charge posts, pay the balance in full.
 This shows the bank and the CIC that you are a responsible borrower who doesn't carry a balance.